+Dispositions of \$15 million during 2020 related to the disposition of excess land parcels in Orlando, Florida and Steamboat Springs, Colorado as part of our strategic decision to reduce holdings in markets where we have excess supply.
 Dispositions of \$51 million during 2019 related to our dispositions of excess land parcels in Cancun, Mexico and Avon, Colorado as part of our strategic decision to reduce holdings in markets where we have excess supply.
-See discussion included in Footnote 3 "Acquisitions and Dispositions" to our Financial Statements for additional information.
+See additional information on these dispositions in Footnote 4 "Acquisitions and Dispositions" to our Financial Statements for additional information.